sysart/material-ui-appframe/README.md

 At this time, the main features are:

 - High level components such as Navigation, TitleBar and MainContent that let you cleanly describe the core layout and structure of your application (see examples below)
-- Responsive layout based on CSS3 Grid (and an optional legacy mobile layout)
+- Responsive layout (optionally based on CSS3 grid)
 - Navigation drawer with support for collapse menus and a custom CSS based swipeable drawer for mobile devices
 - Bottom navigation bar for mobile devices
 - Routing with React router